gravitational/teleport/examples/chart/teleport-demo/README.md

 $ ./gke-init.sh
 ```

-Make sure that you have updated the submodule containing the secrets:
+Make sure that you have updated the submodule containing the secrets.
+When prompted to authenticate, use a
+personal access token rather than a password:

 ```bash
 $ git pull --recurse-submodules